IoT represent enormous opportunities, says Red Hat

 How will IoT devices be upgraded or repaired?
 How will the data be managed effectively and ethically?
 Develop a clear strategy for managing the IoT within the organisation.

-Businesses need to implement a platform that can analyse the data from the IoT devices they have tapped into, and act on that data at the right time.
+Analyse the data Businesses need to implement a platform that can analyse the data from the IoT devices they have tapped into, and act on that data at the right time.